Skip to footer content

 Sorting Objects: IComparable and IComparer

 Sorting arrays of custom objects requires the implementation of the IComparable interface or using IComparerfor sorting objects.
 This allows the sorting algorithm to understand the comparison rules for your objects.
-The following code demonstrates the logic of sorting the original array of Person objects based on age:
+The following code demonstrates the logic of sorting the array of Person objects based on age:

 class Person : IComparable<Person>